ryanperretta6/image-mosaic-website/README.md

      -  scipy
      -  numpy
      -  shutil

-  After you dowload those packages, run with server from the flask server folder with the command line prompt 'python server.py'
+     -  io
+     -  os
+     -  logging

+  Clone the repository, and run the following command:
+    ```
+      cd image-mosaic-website/flask-server/ && python3 server.py
+    ```

-  NOTE: Server runs on port 5000 as a heads up
+  NOTE: Flask server MUST run on port 5000 as a heads up

 2. React
-  That is pretty simple, from the react folder just run npm start Once server is ready, you need to sign-up/login to submit and image and create a mosiac.
+  That is pretty simple, from the react folder just run ```npm i``` and then ```npm start``` Once server is ready, you need to sign-up/sign-in to submit an image and create a mosaic.

   ENJOY!